Lifespan: 1744-1797

 Foreign

 -Intervened in many European disputes such as The Dutch Campaign of 1787 and The War of Russia and Austria against the Ottoman Empire.
-However, they didn’t gain any territory and only lost money in
+However, they didn’t gain any territory and only lost money in the process.

 -He tried to get involved in the French Revolution, but promised too many men and too much money to Louis XVI.
-After making alliances with Great Britain and the Netherlands, he got more money and
+After making alliances with Great Britain and the Netherlands, he got more money and promised more men.
+This ultimately worked in his favor, and Prussia gained parts of Poland-Lithuania.

 Domestic